-4.1 Dip a Blue inoculating loop into the DNA tube and twist a few times.
+4.1 Tap your DNA tube on the table or briefly microcentrifuge to make sure most of the DNA is at the bottom.
+Dip a Blue inoculating loop into the DNA tube and twist a few times.
 When you pull the loop out of the DNA tube, the hole of the loop should have liquid in it.
-This is the DNA you will use to engineer your cells.
+Each tiny droplet of the liquid contains thousands of DNA plasmids, small circles of DNA programs that you will use to engineer your cells.
 Make sure you can see liquid in the loop!